Michael J Boyle II, experienced Immigration, Litigation attorney in North Haven, CT with 20 reviews

 3

-“During the process, whenever I had a question or concern , she always answered my emails and phone calls promptly.”
+“During the process, whenever I had a question or concern, she always answered my emails and phone calls promptly.”

 4

-Achieves successful immigration outcomes
+Achieves successful outcomes for complex and challenging cases

 5

-Offers fair and transparent pricing
+Offers fair and affordable pricing with flexible payment plans

 Cons